 Because you cannot rebuild your walls with 2x6 studs, you need to look in other directions:

 - Seal up door and window cracks with caulk.
+Cold air seeping into your home has a detrimental effect on your home's heat envelope.

 - If you plan to re-side your house, add exterior wall sheathing beneath the new siding.
 Sheathing can help boost your walls as much as an extra R-6.